dm/gearmand/CONTRIBUTING.md

 This will build the files you will need in order to run `./configure`

-If you are working on the server, here are some handy environmental variables you can set so that you can debug make test:
+If you are working on the server, here are some handy environmental variables you can set so that you can debug `make test`:

  * GEARMAN_VALGRIND <-- runs the server under valgrind.
  * GEARMAN_MANUAL_GDB <-- runs the server under a remote version of GDB.
- * GEARMAN_LOG <-- generates a log file for you with the output of the debug for the server
+ * GEARMAN_LOG <-- generates a log file for you with the output of the debug for the server.

-GDB will pause the server while you do run the GDB command.
+Note that GDB will pause the server while you run the GDB command.

 Coding Style
 ------------